Return to Oz: Casting

 Fairuza Balk was one of 600 from Vancouver chosen to audition for the role of Dorothy.
 Having spent four days in Los Angeles during November 1983, she learned she had secured the role the following month.
 Speaking of the audition process, Balk said "I just burst with tears because I was so happy.
 It was a really big thing for me even to get an audition for a real feature film."
 In casting the relatively unknown Balk, who was the second youngest auditionee from around 1,000 children auditioned across eight cities, Murch said he "wanted to find somebody who might be Judy Garland's cousin once removed."
 Maslansky believed Balk was born to play the role, saying "She is Dorothy as described by Baum.
 She is also Dorothy as I think Judy Garland would have loved to play her if she were that age."

 Emma Ridley was cast in the role of Ozma, which she described as "a dream come true".
 In preparation for the role, she would watch visual adaptions of the story and analyzed the opinions of critics of Ozma.
 Ridley described how she tried to make her Kansas character "very calm, very studious", opting to wear little makeup and perform barefoot, while wanting a complete difference for Ozma, who was shown with a transformed appearance and attire.
-There was a gap of several months between Ridley filming the Kansas scenes to the Oz scenes.
+There was a gap of several months between Ridley filming the Kansas scenes and the Oz scenes.
 Ridley, who was born in London, had her voice in the film dubbed by Beatrice Murch, daughter of Walter Murch, so that the character of Ozma would have an American-sounding voice.

-Leo McKern and Christopher Lloyd were each considered for the role of Dr. J.B.
-Worley/The Nome King before Nicol Williamson was cast.
+Leo McKern and Christopher Lloyd were each considered for the role of Dr. J. B. Worley/The Nome King before Nicol Williamson was cast.

-For the role of Billina, around 40 real chickens were available during filming, each that were good for different things.
+For the role of Billina, around 40 real chickens were available during filming, each being good for different things.
 Cages were tagged with the chicken's purpose, including perch, sit, carry and run to name a few, as well as chickens that would attack and others to run towards cast members.
 As Balk's small arms could not handle carrying a full-size chicken, a smaller one was used for those scenes.
 A mechanical chicken was also used for certain scenes, at times behaving so similar to a real chicken that crew in the screening room were unable to tell the difference.
 The dog playing the role of Toto was Tansy, a brown-eyed border terrier family pet.
 Director Walter Murch had already seen around 50 dogs before seeing Tansy.